Reduction of Use of Packaging Materials

 Recycling Used Packaging Materials

-Konica Minolta’s sales companies are also making efforts to recycle used packaging materials.
+Konica Minolta’s sales companies worldwide are also working hard to recycle used packaging materials.
 Konica Minolta Business Solutions (UK) Ltd., a sales company in the UK, established the “Greenhub” recycling center inside its logistics warehouse.
-It separates used packaging materials for MFPs into cardboard, styrene foam, and film, and then crushes and compresses them before selling them to a local recycling operator.
-In the Greenhub it pulverizes and compresses styrene foam, which has low transportation efficiency due to its large volume relative to weight, in an effort to reduce environmental impact associated with its transportation.
-The Group is carrying out similar initiatives in China, France, Belgium, Germany, and Japan.
+It separates used packaging materials for MFPs and production printing machines into cardboard, styrene foam, film, and wood, and then sells them to a local recycling operator as material for recycling.
+In the Greenhub, it pulverizes and compresses styrene foam, which has poor transportation efficiency due to its large volume relative to weight, in an effort to reduce environmental impact associated with its transportation.
+The Group is carrying out similar initiatives at sales companies in France, Belgium, Germany, Japan and China.

 Foamed polystyrene crusher